Shell Cove

 Shell Cove features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 87.3% of all households, including 47.9% couples with children, 31.0% couples without children, and 8.2% single parent families.
-Non-family households account for the remaining 12.7%, with lone person households at 11.3% and group households comprising 1.2%.
-The median household size is 3.0 people, larger than the Rest of NSW average of 2.6.
+Family households account for 87.3% of all households, including 47.9% couples with children, 31.0% couples without children, and 8.2% single parent families.
+Non-family households constitute the remaining 12.7%, with lone person households at 11.3% and group households comprising 1.2%.
+The median household size is 3.0 people, which is larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households